jhuss6/Jacob-Huss-s-MEGR2156-Portfolio/docs/assignments/A01/index.md

 **One Intentional Customization:**

-An intentional customization i made for my portfolio was to change the title of each assignment page to include the name of the assignment and the week it was scheduled to be completed during.
+An intentional customization I made for my portfolio was to change the title of each assignment page to include the name of the assignment and the week it was scheduled to be completed during.
 This will allow readers to easily locate the assignment they wish to, as well as help to keep track of the timeframe of the semester.

 **Documentation Standard:**